bluesillybeard/Pinc/readme.md

         - Budgeee
         - Mate
         - ... and a billion more, although most of the current smaller ones will likely die along with X11
+        - could probably just read the GTK and QT system themes and get 99% coverage
 - window positioning
+- It might be worth making something like an SDL or GLFW backend, that implements Pinc on top of another library.
+This has the benefit of:
+    - making it easier to migrate to/from Pinc and the other library
+    - Wider platform support (for example, we wouldn't have to implement a Cocoa backend directly in order to get macos support)
+    - People can read the source code for the backend, and it will be easier to understand since it's not a backend directly to some convoluted platform-specific API

 ## Next steps for this library - not nessesarily in order
 - Refactor to start supporting alternate backends